-Grootkolk is an unfenced wilderness camp in the far north of the Kgalagadi Transfrontier Park.
+Grootkolk is an unfenced wilderness camp nestled amidst red sand dunes in the far north of the Kgalagadi Transfrontier Park.

-The nearest shop is at Nossob, about 100 kilometers away so please make sure you take enough food, water and firewood or charcoal with you!
+The nearest shop is at Nossob, about 100 kilometers away so please make sure you take enough food, water and firewood or charcoal with you.
+One year we ran out of drinking water and had to get more at Unions end pump (waterhole)!

 This page has been created to allow visitors to post their special stories and pictures for others to see.